Route Planning for Logistics and Distribution Companies

 How can modeling create successful route planning?

-For logistics and distribution companies the rising cost of fuel has meant that they need to become efficient in the way that they plan their transportation routes and schedules.
+Over the past few decades, the rising cost of fuel has prompted logistics and distribution companies to become more efficient in the way that they plan their transportation routes and schedules.
 The traditional methods of route planning do not address real-time events that affect businesses every day.

 To accommodate customers short-notice requirements, route availability, and vehicle issues, route planning has to be able to quickly respond to any event to ensure the lowest cost of transportation.